getcarina/getcarina.com/_tutorials/2016-03-15-backup-restore-data.md

       bash -c "mysql -p<your-mysql-password> -h mysql-server < /backups/test.sql"
     ```

 That's all!
-You’ve successfully created a MySQL server, backed up the contents of a database to a compressed archive, then restored data using your backup.
+You’ve successfully created a MySQL server, backed up the contents of a database to a compressed archive, and then restored data using your backup.

 ### Troubleshooting

 See [Troubleshooting common problems]({{site.baseurl}}/docs/troubleshooting/common-problems/).

-For additional assistance, ask the [community](https://community.getcarina.com/) for help or join us in IRC at [#carina on Freenode](http://webchat.freenode.net/?channels=carina).
+For additional assistance, ask the [community](https://community.getcarina.com/) for help, or join us in IRC at [#carina on Freenode](http://webchat.freenode.net/?channels=carina).

 ### Resources